toniebox-reverse-engineering/teddycloud_web/README.md

 ### Use translations

 Please use always t("...") instead of hard coded text.
-Add the language strings both in the german and english translation.json.
+Add the strings both in the german and english translation.json.

 ## Known Weaknesses